 - Use your positive ego on your negative ego.
 In the book “Loving What Is,” Byron Katie suggests we ask, “Can I know it is true?”
 For the most part, we can not.

 - Change takes courage.
 We can face reality with a positive ego and tell a new and different story.
 Ultimately, it means living in a state of love — a lot more of the time.

 “The counterfeit innovator is wildly self-confident.
 The real one is scared to death.” ― Steven Pressfield

-I believe that experiences like this are like mini “resurrections”; being scared to death give us opportunities to wake up to our own imperfections in our humanity and offers the preciousness of each choice.
-This realization let us recover with new awareness into a stream of events that make up our –always changing life full of rebirths and deaths.
-And in seeing this universal state of the human condition, we can develop compassion for ourselves and for others.
+I believe that experiences like this are like mini “resurrections”; being scared to death give us opportunities to wake up to our imperfections in our humanity and offers the preciousness of each choice.
+This realization let us recover with new awareness into a stream of events that make up our –always-changing life full of rebirths and deaths.
+And in seeing this universal state of the human condition, we can develop compassion for ourselves and others.

-So the keys to a fancy sports car with in yourself, and can show you how to significantly enhance your overall life experience.
+So the keys to a fancy sports car within yourself, and can show you how to enhance your overall life experience significantly.

-This is also helps learn new things, bring more things abundantly into our world, and…
+This also helps learn new things, bring more ideas abundantly into our world, and…

 … you can learn how to be scared well.